 Business & Technology

 Key to securing every corporate network and data center is an intrusion prevention system (IPS).
-Every moment of every day an IPS system works to detect malicious content in network traffic to prevent attacks and exploits for organizations of all sizes.
-But as the digital infrastructure changes the traditional IPS market is being forced to evolve.
+Every moment of every day, an IPS system works to detect malicious content in network traffic to prevent attacks and exploits for organizations of all sizes.
+But as the digital infrastructure changes, the traditional IPS market is also being forced to evolve.

-IPS is a mandatory component of any organization’s security strategy (or it should be!)
-IPS was originally developed to work side-by-side with the firewall.
+IPS is a mandatory component of any organization’s security strategy - or at least it should be!
+IPS was originally developed to work side-by-side with your network firewall.
 While firewalls filter network traffic and block traffic that’s not approved, the IPS is designed to analyze the content of that traffic in real time to detect and prevent attacks.

 To better understand the role IPS plays when it comes to network security, let’s consider an analogy using airport security.
 Though airport security is multifaceted, for the purposes of our analogy we’ll keep it simple.

 The first step in airport security is to check a passenger’s ticket and identification.
 Only those passengers who have a valid ticket and proper ID are authorized to enter the terminal and, eventually, board the aircraft.
 In a similar way, when it comes to network security, a firewall checks traffic against a set of rules (validated ticket and ID), ensuring that only authorized traffic is allowed onto the network (aircraft).

 But that is only part of the airport security process.
 Passengers and their baggage also need to be checked.
 When it comes to checking what a passenger is wearing and their baggage, a passenger’s ticket and ID are insufficient.
 All authorized passengers must also participate in body and baggage inspection to ensure they are not carrying anything dangerous.